Interim Regulation on Responding to Complaints of Sexual Harassment, Sexual Misconduct and/or Discrimination on the Basis of Sex - Interim - REPEALED

 5.2.
 The University may be required by law to investigate complaints under this regulation, but that investigation may be limited by the information provided by the Complainant and the Complainant's willingness to pursue a formal complaint.

 5.3.
-The University will make every reasonable effort to abide by Complainants' wishes to remain anonymous; however, the University has to balance confidentiality with the safety of other members of the community.
+The University will make every reasonable effort to abide by Complainants' wishes to remain anonymous; however, the University will balance requests for anonymity/confidentiality with the safety of other members of the community.